Product Photography for Watches and Timepieces: Luxury Techniques

 Watch Photography Standards

 Watch photography demands precision.
 Luxury timepiece brands set the standard with perfectly lit dials, crisp details, and aspirational styling.
+When you look at images from Rolex, Omega, or Patek Philippe, you're seeing the result of meticulous attention to every detail—from the angle of the light hitting the dial to the exact position of the hands.

 The Classic 10:10 Position